JanisKarasa/job-board-api/README.md

 A project that ties together all the most critical concepts of web dev:

 - Async programming
 - Dynamic data
 - DOM methods

+Used an API URL https://remoteok.com/api to 'recreate' a job board by fetching data and rendering them as HTML elements.